 6-MINUTE READ · By Tina Arnoldi

-By now, we hope you have become familiar with Data Studio, still in Beta but available to anyone with a Google account.
-In an earlier post on our blog, you learned how to use Supermetrics for Google Sheets with Data Studio to use data outside of Google, specifically Facebook.
-In this post, I to show you an advanced feature of Data Studio – using calculated metrics – and provide another example of reporting with a non-Google data source, this time including Twitter data.
+By now, we hope you have become familiar with Data Studio.
+In this post, I’ll show you an advanced feature of Data Studio – using calculated metrics – and provide another example of reporting with a non-Google data source, this time including Twitter data.

 Initially, the free version of Data Studio had a five-report limit per account compared to the number of reports allowed on the enterprise version.
 In February, Google removed that limit to allow unlimited reporting in the free version so you do not have to re-use reporting slots.